Constructing Interpretable Features from Compositional Neuron Groups

 \section{Limitations}

-While our work introduces a promising method for analyzing MLP activations, our benchmarks were limited to number of MLP features of $k<500$.
-Analyzing the granularity of features that may emerge at larger values of $k$ and whether the method scales effectively to thousands of MLP features are interesting directions for future work.
+While our work introduces a promising method for analyzing MLP activations, our benchmarks were limited to a feature count of $k<500$.
+Although previous research \cite{scalesnmf} has explored ways to scale NMF in different settings, we focused this paper on establishing the viability of SNMF for activation decomposition.
+Scaling the method to larger $k$ values requires additional engineering efforts, which we left out of scope to focus on introducing the tool and presenting new findings on concept hierarchies.
+Exploring the finer-grained features that may emerge at higher $k$ and testing whether the method scales effectively to thousands of features are natural directions for future work.

-In terms of optimization of \texttt{SNMF}, we did not perform a rigorous comparison of optimization methods or initialization strategies.
-We chose sampling-based initializations (uniform and normal) for simplicity.
-However, given that \texttt{SNMF} is non-convex, different initializations of the matrices $Y$ and $Z$ may converge to different local minima.
-Previous papers have suggested initializations such as K-means \cite{seminmf} or SVD based \cite{BOUTSIDIS20081350} that may provide improved concept detection and steering.
-Moreover, using projected gradient descent rather than Multiplicative Updates may allow for regularization, further improving performance.
+For evaluation, we rely on LLMs as judges.
+To increase confidence that using an LLM judge is appropriate in our setting, we follow standard LLM as a judge practices from prior work and additionally verify agreement with humans on our task.
+Specifically, we ran a human evaluation on a balanced, randomly sampled set of 50 judged examples and measured alignment with the LLM judge, finding strong agreement (Spearman $\rho = 0.8$, $p < 10^{-4}$).
+While this check supports that the judge behaves consistently with human judgments in our context, results may still exhibit some sensitivity to prompt design and other evaluation details.

+Finally, following the original SNMF and NMF papers we use Multiplicative Updates (MU) for the optimization.
+However, MU can be limiting when extending the method.
+For future work it may be beneficial to utilize projected gradient descent, which may offer a stronger foundation by supporting regularization and potentially improving performance.